MrPatzy/MrPatzy/README.md

-# MrPatzy - Future Penetration Tester
+# MrPatzy

 Hello and welcome to my GitHub profile.

 # About
 -----

-Welcome, my name is Zachary "Patzy" Patz and I am an aspiring penetration tester.
-I've been a professional cook for the last 12 years and I have been a chef for two of those years.
+Welcome, my name is Zachary "Patzy" Patz and I am an IT Manager for a Hospitality Company.
+Before that I was a professional cook for the last 12 years and I have been a chef for two of those years.
 I love to travel and I lived abroad in Italy while working in restaurants.
 I studied Italian on my own and became conversational, in doing so I found a love for languages.
 I have studied Spanish, German, Italian, and Arabic is my newest language.
 I'm entering the cyber security realm with both feet and I know exactly where I want to end up.
 I am excited to share my journey with you.

 # Basic Information
 -----